 The United States recognizes the importance of promoting security in the Indian Ocean, and U.S. naval vessels have regularly called at Maldives in recent years.
 Maldives has extended strong support to U.S. efforts to combat terrorism and terrorist financing.

-The United States does not have a consulate or embassy in Maldives currently but operates an American Center in Male.
-The U.S. Ambassador and Embassy staff in Sri Lanka are accredited to Maldives and make periodic visits.
+The United States does not have a consulate or embassy in Maldives currently but operates an American Center in Malé.
+The U.S. Ambassador and Embassy staff in Sri Lanka are accredited to Maldives and make regular visits.

 U.S. Assistance to Maldives

-U.S. foreign assistance resources aim to promote and enhance democratic institutions, maritime security, counterterrorism, and law enforcement cooperation with Maldivian partners.
+U.S. foreign assistance resources aim to strengthen democratic institutions, civil society, fiscal transparency, maritime security, counterterrorism, and law enforcement.
 Secretary Pompeo committed nearly $10 million in Economic Support Funds in February 2019 during Maldivian Foreign Minister Shahid’s visit to Washington, DC.
+During the 2020 COVID-19 crisis, the U.S. has provided $2 million in assistance to Maldives to date to support the expansion of social-protection services led by local civil-society organizations and assist them to advocate effectively for COVID recovery policies.
 The U.S. is also providing $7 million in foreign military financing under the Bay of Bengal Initiative.

 Bilateral Economic Relations